May 20, 2024 by Samantha Wilson

 Builder: Juan de la Cosa

-“You can never cross the ocean unless you have the courage to lose sight of the shore”, said the Italian explorer Christopher Columbus who sailed in a tiny, slow paced, hideous Spanish ship named Santa Maria from Spain to the “New World” in 1492.
-The vessel earned a permanent place in the history of ships and in the same year on Christmas Day, it ran aground.
-But not all was lost, another famous ship named La Navidad was built with its salvaged wood.
+“You can never cross the ocean unless you have the courage to lose sight of the shore,” said the Italian explorer Christopher Columbus, who sailed in the carvel planked, slow paced ocean trader built in Spain on the voyage to the “New World” in 1492.
+That year, the merchant vessel earned a permanent place in history and ran aground on Christmas Day.
+But not all was lost; Columbus ordered the fort La Navidad built with wood salvaged from Santa María.

 Mayflower